When recovering from an injury, the last thing you need is to worry about

 Insurance Companies take several factors into account when determining

 the payout for pain and suffering.
-Factors that insurance companies use

-are the severity of the injury, what the medical treatment that you received
+- What was the medical treatment that you received

 never use pain and suffering calculators because it only takes a few factors

-into account, they use their own calculation that takes into account over
+into account; they use their own calculation that takes into account over

 70 factors to value your case.